The Nest

 Is Townhouse Maintenance Higher Than a Condo or Co-op Maintenance?

-A condo or co-op requires you to pay monthly common or maintenance charges.
-While prices vary for each apartment, they are often expensive and cost around $20,000 annually, and that HOA fee comes with HOA rules.
+A condo or co-op requires you to pay monthly standard or maintenance charges.
+While prices vary for each apartment, they are often expensive, costing around $20,000 annually, and the HOA fee comes with specific rules.

-1. A townhouse is more expensive when it comes to maintenance.
+1. A townhouse is more expensive to maintain.

 The owner is responsible for every part of the house.
-These include checking the boiler and HVAC, the furnace, the plumbing, the roof, and the driveway, if any.
-All of which are costly to maintain and repair.
+This includes checking the boiler and HVAC system, the furnace, the plumbing, the roof, and the driveway, if applicable.
+These are costly to maintain and repair.

-If the water heater breaks or the roof develops a leak or needs replacement, you will also have to pay for these expenses.
-You also have to sweat the small stuff, like maintaining the front yard grass, shoveling snow on the steps, salting your icy sloop, taking out your garbage, and putting it on the curb.
+If the water heater breaks or the roof develops a leak that requires replacement, you will also be responsible for these expenses.
+You must also sweat the small stuff, such as maintaining the front yard grass, shoveling snow from the steps, salting your icy walkway, taking out your garbage, and putting it on the curb.

 2. You also need to ensure your sidewalk is in good condition.